-The condenser coil requires regular cleaning and it is recommended every 90 days.
+The condenser coil requires regular cleaning.
+Recommended cleaning is every 90 days.
 In some instances, you may find that there is a large amount of debris and dust or grease accumulated prior to the 90 day time frame.
 In these cases the condenser coil should be cleaned every 30 days.